Safecast/Tilemap/README.md

 ## Secondary Content Files and Scripts

-#### gbGIS_min.js

-gbGIS_min.js is legacy code from an earlier alpha version used by the right-click "show bitmap index visualization" feature.
-This is considered deprecated because of the implicit synchronous assumptions used.
-Eventually, this will likely either be removed entirely or replaced with a component more suited to asynchronous loading from bitstore.js.

-#### scale64_854x60.png
+#### scale64_60x854.png

 scale64_854x60.png is the symbology scale displayed at the bottom-right hand corner of the screen.
-Note the width and height are swapped in the filename and should be fixed.

 #### schoriz_362x44.png

 schoriz_362x44.png is the primary Safecast logo referenced by index.html, about_inline.html, and methodology.html.

-#### p90ret3-green-quad.png
+#### reticle_62x62.png

-p90ret3-green-quad.png is the query reticle graphic from the iOS / OS X app, referenced by index.html.
+reticle_62x62.png is the query reticle graphic from the iOS / OS X app, referenced by index.html.
 It is used here only as an icon for activating the analagous hud.js, which internally renders its own icon for use dynamically.

 #### xa_13x13.png